klemetsson/stratux-zero/README.md

 # Stratux Zero

-Portable ADS-B/Flarm receiver, AHRS, GNSS and CO-alarm based on the Stratux project and Raspberry Pi Zero 2.
+Portable ADS-B/Flarm/OGN traffic receiver, AHRS, GNSS, pressure altitude and CO-alarm based on the Stratux project and a Raspberry Pi Zero 2.

 This project is based on the great work of:
 - [Stratux (cyoung/stratux)](https://github.com/cyoung/stratux)